 Application – Certificates issued and used by a software application

-An Authorized Certification Authority is not required to support the application and issuance of all these Certificate types, but the Authorized Certification Authority shall be required to disclose to any End Entity those specific Certificate types they do support.

 012-1.9.1 Types of names

-The nomenclature, syntax and contents of Name fields in a digital certificate should be specified by any NAESB standard that employ the Business Practice Standards WEQ-012.
-They must clearly and uniquely identify the official company name of the Subscriber’s organization and the Entity Code of the Subscriber’s organization as they appear in the NAESB TSIN registry.
+The nomenclature, syntax and contents of Name fields in a digital certificate should be specified by any NAESB standard that employs the Business Practice Standards WEQ-012.
+They must clearly and uniquely identify the official company name of the Subscriber’s organization and the Entity Code of the Subscriber’s organization as they appear in the NAESB EIR.

 012-1.9.2 RESERVED